COM-GND/gnd-ctrl-web-app/README.md

 yarn https-dev
 ```

-And open your `.local` address (eg. https://my-notebook.local:3000) from any device on your LAN.
+Open your `.local` address (eg. https://my-notebook.local:3000) from any device on your LAN.

 ---